The Missing Link: Family Secrets

 The same woman who held me to an impossibly high standard?

+I had lived in the shadow of her secrets without even knowing it.
 All the criticism she had ever thrown at me—all her judgments, her puritan ideals—suddenly seemed like projections of her own hidden story.

 Why had I never been told?
 Wouldn’t knowing this have saved me decades of therapy?